Sp0ne/docker-lamp/README.md

 This package comes with default configuration options.
 You can modify them by creating (Step 2.) .env file in your root directory.

-> PHP_INI: In each PHP Bin  you can define your custom php.ini `/docker/{PHP_VERSION}/php.ini` to meet your requirements.

 #### Entry Point

 1. Add yours vhosts URL and ENTRYPOINT Folder in `./config/vhosts.txt`: